IgniteUI/igniteui-docfx/jp/components/texthighlight.md

     </div>

 ```
-Then in the .ts file we have the firstParagraph and secondParagraph fields, which are bound the the respective value inputs of the text highlight directives.
-Also we will now use ViewChildren instead of ViewChild to get all the highlights in our template:
+Then in the .ts file we have the firstParagraph and secondParagraph fields, which are bound to the respective value inputs of the text highlight directives.
+Also we will now use ViewChildren instead of ViewChild to get all the highlights in our template.

 ```typescript
     public firstParagraph = `